MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-least-privilege-monitoring.md

 ## Configure System Center Operations Manager

-To configure System Center Operations Manager, follow these steps:
+To configure System Center Operations Manager, perform the following steps:

 1. Import [Management Pack for SQL Server](sql-server-management-pack-management-pack-delivery.md) if it hasn't been imported.